-What does the new law say about personal use of cannabis in Illinois?
+What do the new Illinois weed laws say about the personal use of cannabis in Illinois?

 A new law legalizing the use of recreational marijuana is was passed in Illinois on May 31, 2019.
 The state beaome the 11th in the country to allow the use of recreational marijuana, but the first state to legalize cannabis by legislative process.

 According to this new cannabis law, “the General Assembly finds and declares that the use of cannabis should be legal for persons 21 years of age or older.”